-In such an extreme-mass-ratio binary, the accretor’s Roche lobe is very small relative to the donor’s surface, which can strongly influence mass-loss behavior, especially at high mass transfer rates.
-We speculate that during the initial phase of mass transfer, some material may flow through L1, but once the accretor’s Roche lobe is filled, this channel can be blocked.
+In such highly unequal-mass-ratio binaries, the accretor’s Roche lobe is very small compared to the donor’s surface.

-In the scenario considered here, mass must be lost with the specific angular momentum of the donor’s center of mass to avoid instability.
-Outflows through the Lagrange point L3 behind the donor would remove substantially more angular momentum and drive orbital contraction; however, for the mass ratios relevant here, where the donor is far more massive than the accretor, L3 overflow is unlikely \citep{Lubow1975, Eggleton1983, Ryu2025}.
-The considered systems with $M_{\rm acc} \ll M_{\rm don}$, low initial stream velocities and asynchronous donor rotation further modify the geometry of the mass-loss stream, potentially leading to substantial donor self-accretion \citep{davisMassTransferEccentric2013,davisBinaryEvolutionUsing2014,Hendriks2023}.
-Such effects are not captured in the idealized treatments of mass-transfer streams commonly used in binary evolution codes, yet they may play a important role in determining both the orbital and mass evolution of the systems.
+The geometric cross-section of the accretor’s Roche lobe as seen by the incoming mass stream changes significantly with mass ratio.
+Approximating the Roche-lobe radius using the formula by \citet{Eggleton1983} $R_{\rm L, don} = f(q)\,a,$ the accretor's Roche-lobe radius can be expressed as $R_{\rm L,acc} = f(1/q)\,a$.
+Thus the ratio of accretor cross-sections between unequal and equal-mass systems scales as $\left[{f(1/q)}/{f(q)}\right]^2$.
+At the beginning of the Roche-lobe overflow in our systems with $q=20$ the accretor presents only $\sim 7\%$ of the cross-section it would have in an equal-mass binary.
+If we assume that the accretion efficiency $\beta$ is roughly proportional to this effective cross-section - for example, if the mass stream spreads over a finite solid angle depending on its perpendicular velocity at L1 - then a system that would transfer mass nearly conservatively at $q \approx 1$ ($\beta \sim 50$--$100\%$) would exhibit $\beta \sim 3$--$7\%$ at $q \sim 20$.

+This simple geometric argument provides an intuitive motivation for adopting low accretion efficiencies in highly unequal-mass systems.
+We speculate that during the mass-transfer phase, a fraction of the material is transferred through L1.
+However, once the accretor’s Roche lobe becomes filled, or if the mass-loss rate becomes sufficiently high, this channel may be effectively blocked, limiting the amount of material that can enter the accretor’s Roche lobe and increasing the importance of alternative mass-loss channels.